Goodbye Kimye: Kim Kardashian files to divorce Kanye West

 Kardashian in July released a statement urging compassion for West’s mental heath struggles after he swiftly deleted a tweet in which he said he had been trying to divorce her for months.

-The couple appeared to grow further apart with the 21-time Grammy winner spending most of his time at his ranch in Wyoming and Kardashian remaining in their Calabasas mansion outside Los Angeles
+The couple grew further apart with the 21-time Grammy winner spending most of his time at his ranch in Wyoming and Kardashian remaining in their Calabasas mansion outside Los Angeles

 Both Kardashian and West are reported to be billionaires.
 West made his money through his music as well as his Yeezy fashion and sneaker line.